 15. Pack your own snacks

 While airports are getting healthier, they’re not getting any cheaper.
 I know some people feel that their vacation starts the second they walk in the airport, but there will be plenty of delicious food once you get to your destination.
 Pack some protein bars and trail mix to snack on so you start your trip on a healthy note.
-You’ll feel much better, too.
+You’ll not only feel better with this airport tip, but you’ll also save money.